hyperledger/fabric-samples/chaincode/marbles_transfer/README.md

 ## Agree to sell as Org1

 Operate from the Org1 terminal.
 Org1 will agree to set the marble price as 110 dollars.
 The `trade_id` is used as salt to prevent a channel member that is not a buyer or a seller from guessing the price.
 This value needs to be passed out of band, through email or other communication, between the buyer and the seller.
+The buyer and the seller can also add salt to the marble key to prevent other members of the channel from guessing which marble is for sale.
 ```
 export MARBLE_PRICE=$(echo -n "{\"marble_id\":\"marble1\",\"trade_id\":\"109f4b3c50d7b0df729d299bc6f8e9ef9066971f\",\"price\":110}" | base64)
 peer chaincode invoke -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile ${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem -C mychannel -n marbles_transfer -c '{"function":"AgreeToSell","Args":["marble1"]}' --transient "{\"marble_price\":\"$MARBLE_PRICE\"}"